ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 Being about to run a structural estimation exercise, one usually already has a piece of code that given
  - a guess for the estimated parameters;
- - (possibly) a set of other parameters that are treated fixed;
+ - (possibly) a set of other parameters that are treated as fixed;
  - (possibly) a draw of random shocks;
  - (possibly) a set of empty arrays (to avoid allocation while evaluating the function)

-can compute a set of counterfactual moments, which can then be compared to its empirical counterpart.
+can compute a set of counterfactual moments, which can then be compared to their empirical counterpart.

 To utilize this package one has to wrap this objective function and its inputs into functions and abstract types defined within the package.
 This is shown below.